What are we looking for?

 We are a paying market, and the best articles are in with the chance of winning up to £100.

 The winning articles will be published in our special student edition of ECOS in Autumn 2020 and be read by a wide range of academics, conservationists, campaigners and practitioners.

-For more detailed information, download our competition guidelines here [link to PDF].
+For more detailed information, refer to our competition guidelines at the bottom of this page.